Tranexamic acid (Oral route)

 It is very important that your doctor check your progress while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

-Tell your doctor if you are using birth control pills or other types of birth control (e.g., patch, vaginal ring, or intrauterine device).
-Using these medicines together may increase your chance of having a blood clot, heart attack, or stroke.
+Tell your doctor if you are using birth control pills or other types of birth control (eg, patch, vaginal ring, or intrauterine device).
+You should not use this medication if you are also using combination hormonal contraception because it may increase your chance of having a blood clot, heart attack, or stroke.
+Your risk is even higher if you are overweight, if you smoke cigarettes, or if you are over 35 years of age.

 If this medicine does not reduce your bleeding after two menstrual cycles or if it seems to stop working, check with your doctor.